simpleiot/simpleiot/docs/architecture.md

 send more data -- perhaps 5-30MB/month.
 There is no reason we can't support CoAP as well in the future.

+## Data modification

+Where possible, modifying data (especially nodes) should be initiated over nats vs direct db calls.
+This ensures anything in the system can have visibility into data changes.
+Eventually we may want to hide db operations that do writes to force them to be initiated through a NATS message.

 ## Simple, Flexible data structures

 As we work on IoT systems, data structures (types) tend to emerge.
 Common data